 Long before double kick pedals were available, drummers starting using double bass drums to obtain two different pitches (one perhaps around 1/2 step higher than the other), mainly in Jazz way back in the 1940’s.
 This adds great dynamics to the kit’s sound, and separate rhythmic patterns are much more distinguishable.
-Some notable drummers such Nick Mason (Pink Floyd), Ginger Baker (Cream), and Mike Portnoy (Dream Theater) have used different diameter bass drums, for this very reason.
+Some notable drummers such as Nick Mason (Pink Floyd), Ginger Baker (Cream), and Mike Portnoy (Dream Theater) have used different diameter bass drums, for this very reason.

-This practice of tuning double bass drums identically became popular when genres such as Thrash and Death Metal first emerged, beginning in the 1980’s.
-It helps a drummer to obtain increased kick speed, while still sounding like a single bass drum is in being played.
+The practice of tuning double bass drums identically became popular when genres such as Thrash and Death Metal first emerged, beginning in the 1980’s.
+It helps a drummer to obtain increased kick speed, while still sounding like a single bass drum is being played.
 However, it also completely eliminates the sonic improvements that double bass drums provide in the first place, as discussed above.

 Think about it in this way: Would you want all toms in your drum kit the same diameter and depth, and/or tune them all to exactly the same pitch?
 Of course not, because the dynamics of playing rolls across them would be totally lost.
 It’s no different with double bass drums or double kick pedals.

 I always set my double kick pedal with one beater striking the exact center of the batter head, which places the other just a bit to the left in order to obtain that small but significant difference in pitch between the two.
 It creates a very positive effect on the overall sound of the kit, for all of the reasons I’ve already mentioned.

 Here’s the official Evans demo video for the EBDL: